rtous/pti-ruben/REST_API/README.md

 As an example web API you will create a simple car rental web API.
 It will consist in two functionalities:

 - Request a new rental: An endpoint to register a new rental order.
-Input fields will include the car maker, car model, number of days and number of units.
-The total price of the rental will be returned to the user along with the data of the requested rental.
+Input fields will include the car maker, car model, number of days and number of units (in JSON format).
+The endpoint should just return an HTTP status response code 201.

 - Request the list of all rentals: An endpoint that will return the list of all saved rental orders (in JSON format).

 In order to keep the rentals data (to be able to list them) you will need to save the data to the disk.
 A single JSON file will be enough (though not in a real scenario).
-ANNEX 1 provide help for manipulating JSON files with JavaScript.
+ANNEX 1 provides help for manipulating JSON files with JavaScript.

 ### 2.2 Extension (1 point)